RedHatQE/carbon/docs/users/definitions/execute.rst

 ------------------------------

 Carbon will fail out if there is a non-zero return code.
-However, for many unit testing frameworks there is a non-zero return code if there are failures.
+However, for many unit testing frameworks there is a non-zero return code if there are test failures.
-For this case, carbon has an option to ignore the return code for the test execution.
+For this case, carbon has two options to handle these situations:
+    1.  ignore the return code for the test execution
+    2.  give list of valid return codes that will not flag failure

-The option that can be used for this case is called **ignore_rc**, this option can be used at the top level key of execute or can also be used for each specific call.
+Option 1 to handle non-zero return codes is called **ignore_rc**, this option can be used at the top level key of execute or can also be used for each specific call.
 The following shows an example, where it is defined in both areas.
 The top level is set to False, which is the default, then it is used